praneshvittal/capistranotuts/README.md

 #### What's a Capfile?  ####

 `Capfile` is the main configuration file Capistrano needs.
 This loaded by default.
+You'd rarely have the need to modify this.

 #### What's config/debloy.rb?   ####

-`config/deploy.rb` is the file that contains your Applications's default configurations.
+`config/deploy.rb` is the file that contains your applications's default configurations.
 This file is geared towards Rails applications, however it can be used to to define global settings.

 #### What's in the config/deploy directory?  ####

 This is where different environments are defined.
 You can call your environment files anything you want.
-This is used when you run Capistrano tasks on an environment such as `cap staging db:status`
+When you run a Capistrano task you need to specify which environment you like to run it on such as `cap staging db:status`. `staging` will refer to your `config/deploy/staging.rb` file.

 Here's an example of a `staging.rb` file: